 What to Grow in a School Garden

 Easy-to grow vegetables include early potatoes (grow quickly and fun to dig); beetroot; pumpkins (lots of character and ready after the summer); cherry tomatoes (the easiest type to grow and eat); peas (delicious straight from the pod); rainbow chard (very colourful); and fast-growing saladings such as cut-and-come-again lettuces, oriental leaves and rocket.
-Have a look at our article Easiest Vegetables to Grow and Dallas Arboretum’s ABC’s of School Gardens.
+Have a look at our article Easiest Vegetables to Grow for more ideas.
 As Claudia Maskeroni advises: "Do not set them up for failure.
 Plant plants that they will actually harvest by the end of the school year."

 Our own Garden Planner is always popular with children and we do special educational accounts so it can be used by a whole class at once - great as a wet-weather option if conditions outside aren't right for digging!